Co-Space

 Individual Project (Jul.
 2025 - Oct.
 2025)

-A digital plugin and a physical product developed to support seamless collaboration across virtual and physical contexts.
+A digital plugin and a physical product developed to support seamless collaboration across various spatial contexts by bringing the senses of proxemics to the virtual workspace.

 If you want to go fast, go alone, if you want to go far, go together.